Family Governance: Making it Work for Your Family

 5. How flexible are you when it comes to booking trips, making travel changes and cancellations?

-Flexibility when it comes to booking, canceling, and making changes to a trip is another significant consideration when deciding on a private aviation strategy.
-Families who do not work 9 to 5 and no longer have kids in school have a lot more freedom than a company CEO who needs to board a flight first thing in the morning to discuss an important merger or acquisition face-to-face.
-Every family is different on this front.
 Some preplan every trip a year in advance, while others decide on a whim or unexpected weather change to pick up and fly south for more warmth or go west to catch a recent dump of fresh powder.
-Having your own jet gives you ultimate flexibility, however, that comes with a significant price.
-While chartered aircraft are readily available to most destinations and times, reserving them last minute will also cost you a pretty penny.
-If you plan to buy a jet card or a fractional share, make sure you fully understand the rules associated with last-minute bookings and changes.
+Having your own private jet gives you ultimate flexibility.
+However, that comes with a significant price.
+While charter flights are readily available to most destinations and times, reserving them last minute will also cost you a pretty penny.
+If you plan to buy private jet cards or a fractional share, fully understand the rules associated with last-minute bookings and changes.

 The Basic Aviation Risk Standard Program (BARS) was developed by the Flight Safety Foundation (FSF) in conjunction with the onshore resource sector to provide a system of oversight for the contracted aviation sector.
 Operators undergo an annual audit to the BAR Standard to become registered BARS Aircraft Operators (AO).
 Color code designations are applied to the operator’s BARS registration that include amber, green, silver and gold which is their highest rating.

 Wyvern Consulting offers different levels of audits that comply with private aviation industry standards.
 Registered Operator is its entry-level program in which operators have their records on file in the due diligence-related Registered Standard PASS Program that Wyvern’s corporate, operator and broker clients can access before a flight.
 (Wayvern’s PASS is similar to ARGUS’ TripCheq system.)
-The highest-level tier for Wyvern is the Wingman Program which is much more difficult to obtain.
+The highest-level tier for Wyvern is the Wingman Program, which is much more challenging to obtain.

 Safety Certifications*